jappeace/jappeaceApplication/content/pragmatic-haskell-message-servant.md

 The return value will have content if decoding succeeded (`Just`), or it won't if it fails (`Nothing`).
 To get rid of the container we pattern match it.
-This can be thought of as a switch case statement in other langauges, or just an `if elif else` construct.
+This can be thought of as a switch case statement in other languages, or just an `if elif else` construct.

 #### Nothing